Overview

 Secure Storage

-If you work with confidential information at your home office, you need to ensure that you have secure storage to protect this material and reduce the risk of loss to the university.
+If you work with confidential information at your home office, you need to ensure that you have secure storage to protect this material and reduce the risk of loss to the University.

 The above information and area offices responsible can be accessed using the following links: